deltachat/deltachat-pages/ca/help.md

 No.

 Delta Chat generates secure OpenPGP keys according to the Autocrypt specification 1.1.
-You can export your private key but you can not import additional private keys.

-In general, we do not recommend or offer users to perform manual key management.
+We do not recommend or offer users to perform manual key management.
 We want to ensure that security audits can focus on a few proven cryptographic algorithms instead of the full breadth of possible algorithms allowed with OpenPGP.
+If you want to extract your OpenPGP key, there only is an expert method: you need to look it up in the "keypairs" SQLite table of a profile backup tar-file.

 ### Was Delta Chat independently audited for security vulnerabilities? {#security-audits}